claytonbrown/terraformExamples/abc/ram-demo/README.md

 This is the "best practice" for accessing other cloud services from ECS: wherever possible, you should avoid storing Access Keys and Secrets on your ECS instances.

+### Prefer a Video?

+Want to see this script in action?
+Check out this [YouTube Video](https://www.youtube.com/watch?v=q4c5Nkv7JFA&feature=youtu.be).

 ## Why

-Writing customer RAM Policy can be challenging.
+Writing custom RAM policies can be challenging.
 This example can get you up to speed quickly, so you have a better understanding of how RAM Policy works, and can incorporate it into your own Terraform code.

 ## How